 The New OneDrive sync client works with Azure synchronization service.
 It uses the Incremental sync method, which does not create cache on the machine.
 Cache is kept on Azure Cloud and does not create any entry on the user’s machine, making it faster and more stable.

-Before starting with new sync client, make sure that OneDrive.exe is enabled in Office 365.
-In order to enable it from Office 365, follow these steps:
+Before starting with new sync client, make sure that OneDrive.exe is enabled.
+In order to enable it from Office or Microsoft 365, follow these steps:

 - Under Admin center, click on SharePoint in the left navigation.

 - On the SharePoint Admin center page, click on Settings from the left navigation.

 - To enable New sync client for OneDrive, select the option “Start the new client” for the OneDrive Sync Button settings.
 (This setting will ensure that sync will always initiate through onedrive.exe for OneDrive libraries)

 - To enable New sync client for SharePoint/Group files, select the option “Start the new client” for the Sync Client for SharePoint.
 (This setting will ensure that sync will always initiate through onedrive.exe for SharePoint and Group libraries)

 - Click on OK at the Bottom of the page.

 Now that you made sure that the new sync client works for all your users, you need to Download and Install the Sync client: